 Making the Most of Comparison Tools

-Online comparison sites can be a helpful place to start when you want to see mortgage rates in the uk.
+Online comparison sites can be a helpful place to start when you want to see mortgage rates in the UK.
 You can plug in details like property value and deposit size, and the tool will produce some quick examples.
 These tools are good for broad research, but they might not show the entire market.
 Also, they do not always reflect special discounts that come from local building societies or broker-exclusive deals.
 Double-check annual percentage rates of charge (APRC), which factor in both interest and fees.
 You might notice that one mortgage with a very low starting rate actually ends up costing more when arrangement fees or valuations are added.

 Working With a Broker and Hidden Costs